FengYen-Chang/SampleGenerater/README.md

     76.0                        -> The width of selected object.
 ],
-"category_id": 1,           -> The ID of category of this selected object which following the tag of categories "id": 0,                    -> The ID of this selected object (all object have different ID) "image_id": 0,              -> The ID of image which have this selected object "is_occluded": false,       -> The selected object was occluded or not "iscrowd": 0,
+"category_id": 1,           -> The ID of category of this selected object which following the tag of categories "id": 0,                    -> The ID of this selected object (all objects have different ID) "image_id": 0,              -> The ID of image which have this selected object "is_occluded": false,       -> The selected object was occluded or not "iscrowd": 0,